Articles on: FeedHub

 Extract Rule

-First, simply click on Add Rule next to the field brand
+Click Add Rule next to the relevant field (e.g., color).

-Input the color (keyword) you want to extract.
+Input the keywords to extract.
 You can input multiple words or phrases, and our app will find a matching value within the product title.

 By choosing Whole words only, our app only extracts the color if it matches with the entire keyword as entered (for example, it does not take the word "white" inside the word "off-white").
 By choosing Case sensitive, our app only extracts the color if it matches exactly to the keyword entered (for example, it does not take the word "Purple" with a capital P).